Supporting our clients

-Advance: This is the amount of money that we advance to you the day following receipt of your invoices and is expressed as a percentage. i.e. 90% of the invoice value will be advanced to you.
+Advance: The amount of money that we advance to you the day following receipt of your invoices, expressed as a percentage.

-Approved Debt: We take the value of the invoices you send to us.
-We reduce it by the level of disapprovals, such as aged invoices, disputes or exceeded credit limits and the amount left is your approved debt.
+Approved Debt: We take the value of the invoices you send to us and reduce it by the level of disapprovals, such as aged invoices, disputes or exceeded credit limits and the amount left is your approved debt.

-Assignment: When an invoice is raised and sent to Bibby Financial Services it is effectively sold to us, otherwise known as assigned to.
+Assignment: When an invoice is raised and sent to us, it is effectively sold to us, otherwise known as assigned to/assignment.

-Audit: A review carried out by Bibby Financial Services to ensure that the conditions of your agreement are being met.
+Audit: A review carried out by us to ensure that the conditions of your agreement are being met.

-Availability: This relates to the amount of funding that you have available to use at this point in time.
-Once you request it we will forward it to you.
+Available Funds: This relates to the amount of funding that you have available to use.

 Blanket Cover: A minimum credit limit that we will apply to all your customers, subject to no adverse credit information being received.